What If We Treated Shopping Like Dating?

 One of Leach's more powerful anecdotes in the book takes us through a particular shopping journey that he'll never forget.
 After seeing a bright red racing jacket online, he then sourced a very expensive, similar version.
 He paid for it to be shipped overseas, only to exchange it twice for a different size and then realise it didn't actually suit him.
 How many of us can relate to this scenario?

 I've done it, too.
-I bought a racing jacket for £80 on Depop, only to post it on Instagram once and then quickly lose interest in it.
+I bought a racing jacket on Depop, only to post it on Instagram once and then quickly lose interest in it.
 The outcome?
-You guessed it: I ended up reselling it on Depop for £30 less than I originally paid.
+You guessed it: I ended up reselling it on Depop for less than I originally paid.

 "That’s the thing with trends," Leach writes.
 "When you’re in the midst of one, it feels as if it’ll be for real this time, not like the others.
 None of them last, of course.
 As soon as they come, they’re gone."
 Even if we resell or donate our unloved clothes, it takes time, energy and often money to undo that one impulsive buy.